mih/Psignifit-3.x/doc-src/DESIGN.rst

 However, there are vast differences in naming conventions for experimental designs.
 The way psignifit approaches the number of alternatives is stimulus based.
 Note that a large number of labs use a response based nomenclature.

-If you don't set 'narc' to a specific value, psignifit will assume that the data come from a 2 alternative forced choice experiment (AFC).
+If you don't set 'nafc' to a specific value, psignifit will assume that the data come from a 2 alternative-forced-choice experiment (AFC).
 That means, that on each trial two stimuli were presented and the observer knows that one and only one of these stimuli was the target stimulus.
 For example, in a contrast detection task for luminance only the target stimulus would have contained a different luminance.
 Psignifit follows a classical signal-detection approach to experimental design.
 For all other situations you should create your Inference object with the keyword 'nafc' set to the number of stimulus alternatives that were presented.
 So, if your standard is always smaller or always larger than all the other alternatives